 Decision under section 13

-14.8 If the Director MRS determines to evict a resident and the resident seeks a review of that decision, the resident must make a written request for a review of the decision to the Director MRS, who will pass the request to the Associate to the Vice-President (Services).
+14.8 If the Director MRS determines to evict a resident and the resident seeks a review of that decision, the resident must make a written request for a review of the decision to the Director MRS, who will pass the request to the Vice-President (Campus Infrastructure and Services).
 Unless there are exceptional circumstances (as determined by the Director MRS), the request for review must be received within three (3) consecutive days (including weekends) of the written notification of the decision to evict the resident.

 14.9 A resident may only request a review of the decision on one or more of the following grounds: